TheSaucySalmon/TuneoutDisplay-Realtime-S2S/README.md

 - Check `journalctl -u smart-display-mqtt -f` for connection errors

 **Voice assistant runtime not installed yet**
 This fork now sets up the display shell only.
-Add your local wake word and conversation runtime separately.
+Add your local assistant runtime separately.

 **Touch scrolling not working**
 Check the daemon is running: `systemctl status smart-display-touch-scroll`